tdsmith/aRrgh/README.md

 Some things that you should know about `read.table` are:

 * String values are, by default, treated as `factor`s, *not* as character atomic vectors.
 If the strings in your data file describe elements of a set of discrete possibilities, this is often convenient and desirable.
 If you are not expecting it, this behavior may threaten to [ruin your career](https://twitter.com/seanjtaylor/status/322410764151443457).
+Pass `stringsAsFactors=FALSE` to leave your character vectors alone.
 * Lines starting with `#` will be silently ignored.
 * Any values which are the string `NA` will be understood as a missing value, unless you pass `na.strings=NULL`.
 * The strings `NaN` and `Inf` will be interpreted appropriately if they appear in columns that otherwise appear to be numeric.